jlingema/SAS/documentation/report_index.md

 In the left-hand column the table (original file), any warnings raised by the SAS checkers are displayed below the line they are triggered by.

+The report index only displays files that contain at least one coding convention violation reported by the SAS checks run.
+All folders that SAS checks are run on are displayed, even if they contain no errors.

 Currently (August 2016) the index page has only been tested in the Firefox browser.